metalerk/metalerk.github.io/_posts/2024-12-10-introducing-the-challenge-box.md

 ![the challenge box logo](https://github.com/metalerk/the-challenge-box/raw/main/_assets/the_challenge_box_logo.jpg){: width="100%"}

-I am thrilled to announce my latest project: [The Challenge Box](https://github.com/metalerk/the-challenge-box), a GitHub repository dedicated to showcasing problem-solving approaches and solution examples.
+I am thrilled to announce my latest project: [The Challenge Box](https://github.com/metalerk/the-challenge-box){: target="_blank"}, a GitHub repository dedicated to showcasing problem-solving approaches and solution examples.
 This project reflects my passion for tackling challenges systematically and sharing knowledge with the developer community.

 ## What is The Challenge Box?